Customer service or customer servicide?

 Can any company with bad customer service survive in a world of ubiquitous social media?

-Here’s a small round-up of the many ways in which my local train company, First Capital Connect, is committing customer servicide.
+Here’s a small round-up of the many ways in which my local train company, Twitter feed of real-time feed of passenger angst.

 • Search YouTube for First Capital Connect and results are full of documentary evidence of lousy customer service.
-The most witty reflection is below:

 • Online government petition to end First Capital Connect’s franchise here.